htaussig/htaussig.github.io/src/pages/books/elephantInBrain.md

 bookCoverImage: ../../images/BookCovers/elephantBrain.jpg
 rating: 7.4/10
 date: 2021-02-04
+subtitle: "You don't actually know why you do what you do"
 ---

 It's like sapiens and freakonomics together but not as good.
 But still pretty interesting.